localpreservation/localpreservation.github.io/_resources/architectural-investigation.md

 - Finally, does some of the wood appear to be reused or recycled?
 Reused and reproduction materials used in early restoration projects have confused many investigators.
 When no identification record was kept, it can be a problem distinguishing between materials original to the house and later replacement materials.

 ![Section of a standing seam metal roof, with remains of a shingle roof above it.](https://www.nps.gov/tps/images/briefs/35-standing-seam.jpg){: .align-right}

-_In many cases, new materials or coverings are placed directly over existing exterior features, preserving the original materials underneath.
+In many cases, new materials or coverings are placed directly over existing exterior features, preserving the original materials underneath.
 Here, the removal of a modern shingle roof and its underlayment revealed an historic standing seam metal roof.
-Photo: Courtesy, Phillips and Opperman, P.A._
+Photo: Courtesy, Phillips and Opperman, P.A.
+{: .notice--info}

 ## Roofs